| | | |

 This is a sourdough starter discard recipe and the sourdough starter helps give them an extra tender crumb.
 They are light and soft with beautiful bursts of juicy blueberries.
 They use an easy recipe for tender scones that can be adapted to other flavors too.
 Simply swap out the blueberries and lemon and add your favorite add-ins!

-The acid helps break down the flour gluten to make them tender scones.
+The acid from the starter helps break down the flour gluten to make them tender scones.
 Often scone recipes use buttermilk, which is also acidic, to give this tenderness.
 In this sourdough scones recipe, a sourdough starter is the buttermilk substitute.
 Acid is often used in pastry dough too to help keep things flaky and tender and the perfect texture!
+The discard starter is not used for the leavening process in the scones.
+The scones use baking powder for the leavening part.

 baked blueberry lemon scones.